-46) SEARCHES AND SEIZURES
+48) SEARCHES AND SEIZURES

-Students' desks and cubbies are school property and remain under the control and jurisdiction of the school even when assigned to an individual student.
+Students' desks and cubbies are school property and remain under the control and authority of the school even when assigned to an individual student.
 Students are fully responsible for the security and contents of the assigned desks and cubbies.

-In the interest of promoting student safety and attempting to ensure that schools are safe and drug free, District officials may from time to time conduct searches.
+In the interest of promoting student safety and attempting to ensure that schools are safe and drug free, District officials may conduct searches.
 Such searches are conducted without a warrant and as permitted by law.
-This includes school property and equipment such as desks, computers and cubbies as well as student's personal effects, such as backpacks, cell phones or other electronic communication devices, and the student themselves, when there is reasonable grounds for suspecting that the search will produce evidence that the particular student has violated or is violating school rules, policy or the law.
-Such searches are also conducted in a manner that is reasonably related to the objectives at hand.
-Search procedures will take into account, the age and gender of the student as well as the nature of the infraction.
+This includes school property and equipment such as desks, computers and cubbies as well as student's personal effects, such as backpacks, cell phones or other electronic communication devices, and the student themselves, when there are reasonable grounds for suspecting that the search will produce evidence that the student has violated or is violating school rules, policy or the law.
+Such searches are also conducted in a manner that is related to the objectives at hand.
+Search procedures will consider, the age and gender of the student as well as the nature of the infraction.